LouisOuellet/vdism/README.md

 ## How it Works

-Basically when the login is submitted, the software tries the set of credentials against the LDAP Host provided in the `config.php` file.
+Basically when the login is submitted, the software tries the set of credentials against the LDAP Host provided in the `settings.json` file.
 Then when a user initiates one of the 3 actions (Start, Stop, Restart) the software connects to the VDI server using SSH to perform the requested task.

 ## How to Configure